Skip to main content

 From stand-up comedy and poetry readings to performing arts and singer-songwriter jams, open mics usually attract an eclectic blend of amateurs and professionals who want to share their craft.

-Ask around local cafes, coffee shops, and bars to figure out when the next open mics are happening.
-You can also search “open mics near me” on Google or Meetup to get some leads on the following events.
+Action Step: Ask around local cafes, coffee shops, and bars to figure out when the next open mics are happening.
+You can also search “open mics near me” on Google or Meetup.

 Who doesn’t love playing with puppies or kittens?
 You can get your cuddly fix while doing something positive for your community and bonding with your friends.
-It’s a win-win.
+Classic research in social psychology found that working toward a shared goal is one of the most powerful ways to build connection—even more effective than simply spending time together.12

 Action Step: Look up your local humane society or animal shelter and check their website or call to inquire about volunteer opportunities.
 You may need to submit an application, attend an orientation, and schedule your volunteer training ahead of time.